tristan-f-r/tristan-f-r/README.md

-# leo
+# leo 🍊

-i love ferrets

-favourite languages are rust and typescript
+favourite languages: rust, typescript, ferret (not a language)

 ## contact